crramirez/limesurvey/README.md

 This docker image is for Limesurvey on apache/php in its own container.
 It accepts environment variables to update the configuration file.
 On first run it will automatically create the database if a username and password are supplied, and on subsequent runs it can update the administrator password if provided as an environment variable.

+Volumes are specified for plugins and upload directories for persistence.

 # How to use this image

 ```console